Enes-Nal/Resume-Match/README.md

 ## Why This Project Was Built

 The motivation behind Resume Match comes from real job search frustration.
 Applicant Tracking Systems often scan resumes for relevance before a human ever sees them.
-Small differences in wording or missing keywords can significantly impact a candidate’s chances, even when they are qualified.
+Small differences in wording or missing keywords can significantly impact a candidate's chances, even when they are qualified.

 This project exists to help bridge that gap.
 By comparing a resume directly with a job description, users can better understand where their resume is strong and where it may be lacking.
 The goal is to make resume optimization more transparent and less guess-based.